paritytech/polkadot-sdk/src/api/introduction.md

 ## The `networkConfig` parameter

-Many functions below have an optional parameter named `networkConfig`.
+Many functions in the API have an optional parameter named `networkConfig`.
 This parameter is used when a function needs to request an information from its peers.

 Requesting an information from a peer involves sending a request to this peer.
 This request can fail for various reasons: the peer is non responsive, the peer is overwhelmed, the peer is malicious, the peer has a bug in its implementation, etc. Because the request can fail, multiple requests should be attempted towards different peers before the information retrieval fails altogether.